The International Society for Ecological Economics

 ESEE 2015: Transformations

-The 11th biennial conference of the European Society for Ecological Economics 30 June – 3 July 2015 in Leeds, UK
+The 11th international conference of the European Society for Ecological Economics will take place in Leeds, UK from 30 June – 3 July 2015.

 VII Conference of the Argentine-Uruguayan Association of Ecological Economics (ASAUEE)